juanlao7/protopipe_web/types/NeuralNetworkStructure.md

 ## NeuralNetworkStructure

 This type represents a neural network structure that can be tweaked with parameters to generate a [NeuralNetwork](types/NeuralNetwork) and train a model based in neural networks.

+**Note:** the current version of Protopipe does not support the parameterization of neural networks yet, but this feature will be available in the future.